gtthande/seychelles-compass-explore/UserManual.md

 ### Finding Businesses

-#### 1. Search by Name
+#### 1. Smart Search
 - Use the search bar at the top of the page
-- Type the business name or keywords
+- Type the business name, description, or keywords
-- Results will show matching businesses
+- Results appear instantly as you type (no "AI searching..." delays)
+- Get toast notifications showing how many businesses were found
+- Click on any result to go directly to that business detail page

 #### 2. Browse by Category
 - Click on category tiles on the homepage
 - Or use the category dropdown in the directory
-- Each category shows relevant businesses
+- Each category shows the count of businesses (e.g., "Education (1)")
+- Categories are loaded dynamically from actual business data
+- Clicking a category immediately filters and shows results

 #### 3. Filter by Location
 - Use the location dropdown to select an island